How to Use TreeTag

 Settings View

 The settings view contains general customization options.
-Options not previously discussed include hiding dot files, enabling spell checks, tight line spacing, a dark theme, remember window geometry and a view scale ratio.
+Options not previously discussed include hiding dot files, enabling spell checks, tight line spacing, a dark theme and a view scale ratio.
 File names that begin with a dot will not be shown if the hidden option is enabled.
 The red underline under misspelled English words is controlled by the spell check setting (currently, no suggestions are shown for misspelled words on desktop platforms).
 The tight line spacing option allows more lines to fit on the screen - it is recommended when using a mouse, but may not leave enough space for touch interfaces.
 A darker theme can be enabled in place of the default light theme.
-The window size and position will be restored from the previous session use if enabled.
 The view scale ratio can be set to make the content smaller or larger (useful for high-dpi displays).